+- If the UE is registered for IMS services, then it shall perform a Location Update upon mobility from 5GS to GERAN/UTRAN.
 Upon mobility from GERAN/UTRAN to 5GS (e.g. upon selecting an NG-RAN cell) the UE shall perform the Registration procedure of "initial registration" type as described in TS 23.502 [3].
 The UE shall indicate a 5G-GUTI as UE identity in the Registration procedure if it has a stored valid native 5G-GUTI (e.g. from an earlier registration in the 5G System).
 Otherwise the UE shall indicate a SUCI.